-Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the identifiable net assets of the acquired subsidiary at the date of acquisition.
-Goodwill on acquisitions of subsidiaries is included in 'intangible assets'.
+Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the identifiable net assets of the acquired associate at the date of acquisition.
+Goodwill on acquisitions of associates is included in 'investment in associated undertakings'.